Department of Psychology

 PSY 3337.
 Psychology of Prejudice, Discrimination, and Hate.

-This course will explore psychological theories and factors that underlie prejudice, discrimination, and hate.
+This course explores psychological theories about the factors associated with stereotypes (biased beliefs about people based on their identity), prejudice (biased identity-based feelings toward people, which may be unconscious/implicit or conscious/explicit, including extreme feelings of hate), and discrimination (biased identity-based behaviors against people, including microaggressions, blatant discrimination, and hate crimes).
 Although the course will focus primarily on these issues as they have developed and influence realities in the United States, global issues will also be explored.
-(MULT) Prerequisite: PSY 1300 with a grade of "C" or better.
+Prerequisite: PSY 1300 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.